Dragon Ball Daima: Production

-Toei Animation announced at their New York Comic Con panel on October 12, 2023, that a new anime titled Dragon Ball Daima would be released in fall 2024.
+Toei Animation announced at their New York Comic Con panel on October 12, 2023, that a new anime titled Dragon Ball Daima would be released in Q4 2024.
 Dragon Ball creator Akira Toriyama was said to be "deeply involved beyond his usual capacity" and is credited in the accompanying teaser trailer with the original work, story, and character designs.
 A press release also credited him with creating the designs for many of the vehicles, monsters, and background characters, and coining the title.
 Toriyama provided a message to the Comic Con panel explaining that although "DAIMA" is a made-up term, it is written in Japanese as "大魔".
 Akio Iyoku, executive producer of the Dragon Ball franchise, said that the series had been in the works for the last five years, but the title was decided less than a month ago.

 Akio Iyoku said that Dragon Ball GT was used as a "starting point" for the creation of Dragon Ball Daima.

 It was while working on the 2022 film Dragon Ball Super: Super Hero that the staff began considering a new series and asked Toriyama to look at it.
 According to Iyoku, Toriyama became very enthusiastic about the project and wound up "crafting the entire story", which Iyoku described as having a "strong sense of adventure and lots of action".
 Aiming for viewers who watched Dragon Ball GT as children and were now adults, Iyoku consciously tried to make an anime that they could watch with their own children.
 Like GT, Daima depicts an adventure.
 It also has a different feel than Dragon Ball Super, where Goku is constantly striving to become stronger.
 The staff aimed to appeal to a wider audience and, looking back on Daima in retrospect, Iyoku felt that Toriyama's unexpectedly making everyone in the cast small aided them in this.
 They worked on the story so diligently, that production of the anime began before it was completed.